judovana/FedoraSystemJdkBump/README.md

 * Keep your PRs with new system jdk and old system jdk **rebased**, up to date, and with **higher** NVR then the versions in real koji
   *  otherwise the versions from real koji will take precedence!!
 # Another rounds of mass rebuilds in copr
-* do as many aspossioble (but no more thennecessary)
+* do as many aspossioble (but no more then necessary)
 *  spam as you feel reasonable
   *  eg: https://lists.fedoraproject.org/archives/list/devel@lists.fedoraproject.org/thread/XX3ELUUUIJM7AONVE7GW2XMDT2YJRQ7K/
+* fix what you can, grap some students to help you.
+* Make a race game or simialrly.